Multiple Sclerosis Centers of Excellence

 - Not active and without progression (stable disease)

 2014 Proposed MS Subtypes and Treatment

 The Lublin model more closely follows our treatment approach as MS disease modifying therapies are proven effective for RRMS can be useful for both relapsing MS and progressive MS as long as there is evidence of active disease.
-Furthermore, as therapies become available for the non-relapse component of progressive MS, this nomenclature will help identify those might benefit from those treatments.
-One might consider not initiating therapy or even stopping therapy if a patient has had stable disease if Progressive MS or no activity if relapsing MS for quite some time, however there is a paucity of data to guide this decision.
+Furthermore, as therapies become available for the non-relapse component of progressive MS, this nomenclature will help identify those who might benefit from these treatments.
+One might consider not initiating therapy or even stopping therapy if a patient has had stable disease if progressive MS or no activity if relapsing MS for quite some time, however there is a paucity of data to guide this decision.

-This framework is quite helpful to set reasonable expectations of MS disease-modifying therapy; a relapsing therapy is expected to only reduce MS relapses; therefore, it should greatly benefit a relapsing MS patient whose risk of disability comes from relapses.
+This framework is quite helpful to set reasonable expectations of MS disease modifying therapy; a relapsing therapy is expected to only reduce MS relapses; therefore, it should greatly benefit a relapsing MS patient whose risk of disability comes from relapses.
 It is of less benefit to a patient with progressive MS as it will reduce the relapses but not the clinical deterioration from the progressive component of their disease.

 Newer clinical trials have favored use of the term “relapsing MS” in order to broaden the qualifying patients who would benefit from an MS therapy designed to treat relapses.